eddiekyting/SCALOS/README.md

 The `scalos` directory includes `src`, `tests`, and `sandbox` subfolders for modules, tests, and examples, respectively.
 The `src` folder has modules of `search`, `data_prep`, `data_process`, and `data_plot` with corresponding unittests in `tests` folder.
 The `sandbox` folder provides examples in Jupyter notebooks for new users.
-The `doc` directory archieves all the documentation regarding this repository.
+The `doc` directory archieves all the documentation regarding this project.